Economics of Inequality: Measures and Findings

 Références

 There is no textbook covering all the materials that will be studied during the lectures.
 Attendance to all the lectures is thus essential.
-Selected readings will be associated with each lecture.
+Selected readings will be later associated with each lecture.

 Some general but not compulsory readings are: